ashwnacharya/ashwnacharya.github.io/_posts/2024-01-05-smart-kind-hard.markdown

 I have found this to be a valuable tool for reflection and self-assessment, particularly in steering clear of stagnation.

 Also, I have been stuck at jobs where  all the above boxes weren't checked.
 Reasons varied: personal life taking precedence, waiting for that big stock or a bonus payout if I could just grind it out for a couple more months, market conditions, an upcoming vacation or simply a lack of appealing career moves.
-But sticking to this principle has kept me grounded: acknowledge and accept a less-than-optimal situation instead of deceiving to myself.
+But sticking to this principle has kept me grounded: acknowledge and accept a less-than-optimal situation instead of deceiving myself.